 If your child is afraid, be reassuring.
 Young children often cry when faced with unfamiliar situations.
 Let them know that it is okay to be nervous, but assure them that if everyone works together, they can have a very positive experience.
 Expect your child to do well and enjoy their visit to our office and chances are they will do just that!

 The First Visit

 Our staff will review your child’s health history form with you at the first visit.
 Your child will then be introduced to our dental team and invited to tour the office.
 You are welcome to accompany your child into the treatment area during the initial exam.
-This will give you the opportunity to see our staff in action and allow Dr. Miles, Dr. Drew, or Dr. Procter to discuss any dental findings and treatment directly with you.
-Dr. Miles, Dr. Drew or Dr. Procter will perform an examination and then evaluate the health of the teeth, gums and your child’s bite.
+This will give you the opportunity to see our staff in action and allow Dr. Miles or Dr. Drew to discuss any dental findings and treatment directly with you.
+Dr. Miles or Dr. Drew will perform an examination and then evaluate the health of the teeth, gums and your child’s bite.
 Additionally, your child will receive a dental cleaning and fluoride.
-Dental radiographs (x-rays) are taken only as Dr. Miles, Dr. Drew or Dr. Procter feels they are necessary.
+Dental radiographs (x-rays) are taken only as Dr. Miles or Dr. Drew feels they are necessary.
 Additional services will be scheduled for a future visit.

 Diet and Oral Hygiene

 We will spend time educating your child on proper tooth brushing techniques when necessary during routine examinations.
 We cannot stress enough the importance of follow-up by parents.